mincej/outsingle/README.rst

  python inject_outliers_fzse_pysvdcc.py some-dataset/some-dataset.tsv

 That command will produce several files with artificial outliers (i.e., original data + outliers).
-These are CSV files but with a ".txt" extension.
+These are TSV files but with a ".txt" extension.
 You can edit that script to change some parameters of the injection
 process: frequency, magnitudes of outliers, whether the outliers